 Ness Islands - Walk down along the river banks (in the direction of the Caledonian Canal) and you'll find the Ness Islands where you can escape from the hustle and bustle of the shops.
 Cross the river on the little bridges and you can visit Bught Park.
-Close by you will find the Floral Hall where you will discover a superb array of subtropical plants, a cascading waterfall and a pool full of friendly Koi Carp.
+Close by you will find the Floral Hall where you will discover a superb array of subtropical plants and a lovely coffe shop.
 If you plan to visit Ness Islands in the peak season from July to October, you can watch anglers casting long lines to leaping Atlantic salmon.
-Buy a daily ticket and try it for yourself.

 Tel: 0844 493 2159

 Inverness Leisure – Offering a wide range of sports and leisure facilities including a 25 metre competition pool and a leisure pool for all members of the family.
 Inverness Leisure is located in Bught Park, close to the River Ness and the Caledonian Canal.
 Open daily.

 Boots N Paddles – For all those adrenalin junkies amongst you, the mobile outdoor adventure company Boots N Paddles will be able to fulfill your needs!
 They provide a wide range of outdoor activities all across the Highlands.
 Activities on offer include sea kayaking, canyoning and abseiling.

 Torvean Golf Club – Located on the outskirts of Inverness on the A82, Torvean Golf Club is an 18-hole parkland style golf course.
 The club is open to the general public and the informal nature of the club appeals not only to the serious golfer but also to those wishing to try golf for the first time!